signalfx/signalfx-agent/docs/quick-install.md

 If you are unable to install the Smart Agent, consider the following issues:

 * You may need to update your realm.
 By default, the Smart Agent will send data to the us0 realm.
-If you are not in this realm, you will need to set the signalFxRealm option with your correct realm :
+If you are not in this realm, you will need to set the signalFxRealm option with your correct realm:

 ```sh